ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/delivery-optimisation.md

+Delivery Optimisation
 ---

-title: "Delivery Optimisation"
-weight: 115
-description: "This section describes the design decisions associated with delivery optimisation of Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with delivery optimisation of Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Delivery optimisation makes use of configurable peer-to-peer or caching technologies to decrease the internet bandwidth consumed by patches and updates.